ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/data-analysis-abstraction.md

-- Given one or more sets of textual, numerical, categorical, binary, or combined data (that may have missing and/or corrupted data values), implement, use, and evaluate a Python function that supports data analysis through these steps:
+- Given one or more sets of textual, numerical, categorical, and/or combined data that describe the performance of an algorithm or data structure, implement, use, and evaluate functions that perform data analysis through these steps:
     - Input, process, check, and clean the data sets to confirm their correctness.
     - Run an appropriate statistical technique (e.g., the calculation of a mean,